gtair/Anomaly-RPC/README.md

 > Currently, the mod hooks into d3d11.dll.
 Therefore, it will only function on the directx11 version of the game.
 This is subject to change though.

 ## Uninstall
 Just delete the files you originally installed.
-Additionally the addon creates the folder .\appdata\AnomalyRPC
+Additionally the addon creates the folder `.\appdata\AnomalyRPC`

 ## Compatability
 This mod should be compatible with virtually every other mod for this game except for mods that also hook into d3d11.dll though I wouldn't know of a single mod that does this.

 # Bug reports
 If you want to submit a bug report or need help with a problem on your end, having MCM installed is a requirement.
 It is essential to enable verbose logging and logging to file.
-Either send me a friend request on discord, contact me on the [official anomaly discord server](https://discord.gg/c4RuJNs) @gtair or comment under the moddb page of the addon
+Write a comment on the [moddb page](https://www.moddb.com/mods/stalker-anomaly/addons/anomalyrpc/) of the addon.

 # Customization
-While the addon will work out of the box and look great at it, you can fully customize the look of the rpc in [this](https://github.com/gtair/Anomaly-RPC/blob/main/gamedata/configs/rpc_config.ltx) configuration file.
+While the addon will work out of the box and look great at it, you can fully customize the look of the rpc in [this](https://github.com/gtair/Anomaly-RPC/blob/main/gamedata/configs/rpc_config.ltx) configuration file;

 ## Keys you can change
 <img width="452" height="184" alt="Activity_Boxes" src="https://github.com/user-attachments/assets/3bf78e98-0170-43e3-91ea-c4a2d0183f69" />